 Raisin or Grape Poisoning Survey Results

 The results were absolutely conclusive.
-130 to 0, not one breeder, handler or veterinarian in our survey has ever had or known of a dog that did more than wag and beg for more grapes!
+130 people responded but 0, not one person, has ever had or known of a dog that did more than wag and beg for more grapes!

 No disrespect to the ASPCA poison control database but the NetPlaces Network research is based on hundreds of years of professional dog owner experience.
-But we aren’t stopping there.
-This article will be read by a half million people over the next three months.
-We request anyone who has verifiable study information or first-hand experience click to report confirmed raisin or grape poisoning and we will add that to a follow-up report and reader comments.
+Additionally, this article will be read by a half million people over the next three months.
+We request anyone who has raisin-grape study information or first-hand experience click to report confirmed raisin or grape poisoning and we will add that to a follow-up report.

-Contrasted to dogs that have died from ii Anti-freeze Poisoning, from contaminated dog food, or veterinary incompetence, we must conclude that the ASPCA poison control database is incorrect and misleading.
+Contrasted to dogs that have died from ii Anti-freeze Poisoning, we must conclude that the ASPCA poison control database is incorrect and misleading.
 So why would poison control perpetuate an "urban legend", especially one that seems to have been deliberately created in order to profit a private enterprise?

 Conflict Of Interest: Snopes and ASPCA Poison Control?